rkinnett/Windows-Command-for-Wemo-Smart-Plugs/README.md

 If you happen to hook a bunch of Christmas lights up to Wemo switches and use this script to turn them on and off in sequence to the tune of "Christmas Eve/Sarajevo", BY ALL MEANS PLEASE POST A VIDEO AND LET ME KNOW!  :)

 "With great power.." or somesuch.
 Don't be evil!

+## Feedback
+If you found this project useful, or didn't, please let me know!
+All questions, suggestions, complaints, and success stories are welcome here:  https://discord.gg/uFQWtcMw